Chapter 1: The Kamui Stone

 Naruto was too far to hear what they were saying but their actions spoke loud enough.

 He was saved the effort of thinking of a way to approach them when he felt vibrations coming from behind.
 Snapping his head around, he saw a giant making its away in his direction, staring at him.
-Naruto dashed towards it and jumped off the roof.
-Then he turned away from it and ran around the building to the the soldiers.
+Naruto dashed toward it and jumped off the roof.
+Then he turned away from it and ran around the building to the soldiers.

 They looked shocked at his sudden arrival for a second before the short man yelled something the jinchūriki couldn't understand.
 The redhead didn't waste any time snatching him up and taking him to her horse.